1000001101000/HP_Chromebook_15/README.md

 This can be corrected by installing the intel-microcode package and rebooting.

 ### intel graphics firmware
-some additional features of the graphics card can be utilized if you install additional firmware blobs
+some additional features of the graphics card can be utilized if you install additional firmware blobs (HuC,GuC,dmc).
+I beleive because I'm using a newer kernel this requires a newer version of the firmware-misc-nonfree which I manually installed from the debian unstable repo.

 ### Keyboard backlight
 It appears that they removed support for the keyboard backlight in the bootloader/BIOS somewhere around ChromeOS 77, even when it was supported I wasn't able to find any way to adjust it within Chrome OS.